datafix-com/HelloWorld/README.md

 # ⓿ HelloWorld

-2020.06.19: surprised at Warren's preference for proprietary Sharepoint use as opposed to a GitHub wiki solution.
+2020.07.10: Confirmed that TiddlyWiki can be used within Teams.
+This reduces the Collaboration/Productivity concerns 2020.06.19: surprised at Warren's preference for proprietary Sharepoint use as opposed to a GitHub wiki solution.

 This should not be a problem for our FossDevs given the rate of library evolution we are enjoying.